 Chimney Sweeping and Inspection

-Level 1 Inspection (included in $199 base service):
+Level 1 Inspection (included in the $199 base service):

-- Visual examination of readily accessible portions
+- Visual examination of the readily accessible parts

 - Assess the flue condition (that's the interior passageway where smoke travels)